mdarf8499/websites/shizuku/guide/setup.md

 #### What is `adb`?

-Android Debug Bridge (`adb`) is a versatile command-line tool that lets you communicate with a device.
+Android Debug Bridge (`adv

+`) is a versatile command-line tool that lets you communicate with a device.
 The adb command facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell that you Can use to run a variety of commands on a device.

 See [Android Developer](https://developer.android.com/studio/command-line/adb) for more information.